zoeZH2048/hello-world/README.md

 # hello-world
 zoe here;
-chat is cheap, show me the code;
+talk is cheap, show me the code;